 This article talks about how to fix the corrupted USB flash drives/Pen drives using CMD (command prompt), including CHKDSK and Diskpart.
 You can also follow the tutorial to recover lost data from corrupted USB drives with iBoysoft Data Recovery.

 One of the more common computer-related issues that more and more users appear to be encountering on a regular basis is a corrupted or damaged USB flash drive.
-USB drives related issues may be common, but they're still incredibly annoying and can make life very difficult indeed.
+USB drives related issues like USB device not recognized may be common, but they're still incredibly annoying and can make life very difficult indeed.
 That's because, such media store a wide variety of different types of info on them, so keeping them in perfect working order is hugely important.
 With that said, however, sometimes they do wind up becoming damaged or corrupted for no apparent reasons.
 Does this mean that you should give up with them?
 Absolutely not.
 You can even fix a corrupted SD card or USB drive using Windows built-in tool - Command Prompt (CMD).

 Let's go into detail.